samarthjmodi/Human-Resource-Diversity-Analysis/README.md

 ## Repository Structure

-- [Data](https://github.com/samarthjmodi/data-512-final/tree/main/Data): Dicrectory containing the dataset used
+- [Data](https://github.com/samarthjmodi/data-512-final/tree/main/Data): Directory containing the dataset used
     - [HrDiversityAnalysis.ipynb](https://github.com/samarthjmodi/data-512-final/blob/main/Data/HRDataset.csv): The dataset used in this analysis
 - [Figures](https://github.com/samarthjmodi/data-512-final/tree/main/Figures): Directory containing all of the figures generated during the analysis in the Jupyter notebook